 My rye sourdough loaf is flat

 In the rising stage, rye sourdough is supposed to flatten.
 How bizarre!
-You see, the dough is shaped with a high profile (think of a pyramid or a cone) and the bread will flatten during the rise.
+You see, the dough is shaped with a high profile (think of a pyramid or a cone) and the sharp bread top will flatten during the rise.
 If your rye sourdough is flat within a couple of minutes of the shaping, the dough is too wet to hold its shape.
 Don’t worry, shape again with a little bit more flour.

-Despite the counterintuitive rising process in the room temperature, the loaf will rise into a dome shape in the oven.
+Despite the counterintuitive rising process in the room temperature, the loaf will rise into lower dome shape again in the oven.
 If your bread doesn’t rise in the oven, the wild yeasts did not have enough power to rise.
 Keep a focused eye on the fermentation process & timing next time.
 The rye sourdough is ready for bake when the surface crackles enough.
-Don’t forget to punch the holes with a fork or a BBQ stick before the bake.
+Don’t forget to punch holes with a fork or a BBQ stick before the bake.

 I wanted to give thanks to everyone who has baked HAPANLEIPÄ – a Finnish 100% whole grain rye sourdough with this extra FAQ post to support new bakers.
 Earthy rye sourdough is a delicious and healthy choice worth exploring.